ms2049/cw-template/README.md

 > [!WARNING]
 > Do not blindly trust that the pipeline works.
 Verify that each invocation is identical by checking the output.
 For further checks, you can use methods such as calculating the MD5 checksum for files.

+## Documentation

+Weekly updates are kept in the `documentation/` directory.